On Clarity in Performance Reporting

 4. The Compliance Trap: When Reporting Substitutes for Understanding

-When the design cycle is incomplete and responsibility for clarity is diffuse, the system does not collapse.
+When the design layer is incomplete and responsibility for clarity is diffuse, the system does not collapse.
 It stabilises – but around the wrong objective.

 In many organisations, performance reporting converges on compliance.